dannycoates/zkjs/readme.md

 var ZK = require('zkjs')

 var zk = new ZK({
 	hosts: ['localhost:2181'],   // array of zookeeper instances
 	root: '/',                   // the root path for the session
 	timeout: 120000,             // requested timeout for the session
-	readOnly: false,           // read-only session
+	readOnly: false,             // allow read-only connections
+	maxReconnectAttempts: 15,    // number of attempts to re-establish a connection
+	retryPolicy: ZK.retry.no()   // default retry policy
 	autoResetWatches: true,      // maintain watches if the zookeeper instance changes
 	credentials: []              // array of credentials to auth the session with })
 ```